 Earning: The best money-making opportunities in human history for ordinary people depend completely on the internet.

-Discerning: In a world filled with more lies and distortions than ever before, the internet can be a source of verifiable truth in a way that was not possible before, when the only stories were those told my mainstream media.
+Discerning: In a world filled with more lies and distortions than ever (many from mainstream sources of “truth”), the internet can be a source of verifiable truth because you have access to multiple, unrelated sources of unbiased information in a way that was not possible before.
+We no longer need to depend on single sources of information, sources that can (and have been) politicized for deeply questionable purposes.

-Consumptive use of the internet is another matter entirely.
-It’s the kind of thing that leaves you with nothing except astonishment at how much time elapsed since you clicked down that last “interesting” rabbit trail.
-These pointless diversions are mostly about entertainment, or seeking the superficial approval of others, or feeding various activities that were considered vices not so long ago.
+Consumptive use of the internet is another matter entirely because it’s completely different than productive use.
+Consumptive use is the kind of thing that leaves you with nothing except astonishment at how much time you wasted since you clicked down that last “interesting” rabbit trail.
+These pointless diversions are mostly about entertainment, or seeking the superficial approval of others, or feeding various activities that were considered major personal vices not so long ago.
 Do lives get wasted in such endeavours?
 Yes, absolutely they do.
-I know several promising young people who know what hard work is, they have plans and aspirations for the future, they have intelligence, good health and a massive family support system.
+I know several promising young people who were raised with the example of hardworking parents, they have plans and aspirations for the future, they have intelligence, good health and a massive family support system.
 Despite all these advantages, it’s common to see people accomplish only 10% of what they set out to do, and even then it takes twice as long as it should.
-“I’d love to do that”, or “I’m going to build that XYZ”, “I want to travel”, “I want my own business”, “I will fill my yard with birdhouses!”
+“I’d love to do that”; or “I’m going to build that XYZ”; “I want to travel”; “I want my own business”; “I want to fill my yard with birdhouses!
+I love birds.”
 Years worth of these comments with no significant achievement to show for it is the most common outcome that I see.
-This is what happens when most of each day gets swallowed up in funny videos, or the latest instalments of a series that’s too good not to binge watch, or some Tweet that needs to be responded to immediately, or the latest Facebook message that needs an answer.
+This is what happens when most of each day gets swallowed up by cat videos, or the latest instalments of a series that’s too good not to binge watch, or some Tweet that needs to be responded to immediately, or the latest Facebook message that needs an answer.

 When it comes to the big issues of life, there are no completely effective guard rails around danger.
+Nor should there be.
 Ultimately, it comes down to personal responsibility and how each of us chooses to spend time.
-Like I said, “discipline”.
+Like I said, good, old-fashioned “discipline” and the ability to say no to the urges and desires that wash over us – these are things we need to rediscover again.
+And if we can do this, then we can enjoy some amazing opportunities to learn.